-The season of lights has arrived.
-Across Wisconsin, homes, parks and public spaces are transforming into twinkling spectacles that celebrate the holidays.
-Here’s where to find them and make your season even more merry and bright.
+‘Tis the season: Across Wisconsin, homes, parks and public spaces are transforming into twinkling spectacles that celebrate the holidays.
+Here are few places to make your season even more merry and bright.

 Every winter, West Bend’s Regner Park is transformed into a magical wonderland of colored lights.
-The Rotary Clubs of Washington County host the event and 750 hard-working volunteers work together to string more than a half-million lights.
-Every year, the display is expanded, so there are always some new surprises.
-The display is so impressive it draws more than 50,000 people annually.
-The event is open daily Nov.
-29-Dec.
-24.
+The Rotary Clubs of Washington County host the event, and 750 hard-working volunteers work together to string more than half a million lights.
+The display expands every year, so there are always some new surprises for the more than 50,000 people who visit annually.

-Lights of the Northwoods blankets Hodag Park in Rhinelander with colorful lights.
-The event takes place Dec.
-13-15 and 20-22 and throughout the celebration, Santa will be on hand and available for photos.
-The displays are open from 5-9pm, and there will be a driving route as well as a walking path.
-See a map of the route here.
+Lights of the Northwoods blankets Hodag Park in Rhinelander (the home of the Hodag, natch) with colorful lights.
+Throughout the celebration, Santa is on hand for your holiday photos.
+Lights of the Northwoods is open from 5-9pm, and there’s a driving route as well as a walking path.